Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.14.3
+- Fixed white pixel sparkling of distant subpixel objects at night (e.g. tree branches and thin fences).
+- Added gamma correction reset button to video options.
+- Adjusted main menu video background code to allow mods to run first, so that video randomizing mods can work again.
+- Fixed haggle macros inconsistent behaviour.
+The Shift modifier is now always supported.
+- Fixed splash screens showing a thin line of background color pixels on some edges of the screen when multisampling is used.

 0.14.2
 - Supports borderless windowed mode even when MGE XE is disabled.
 - Fixed incorrect per-pixel lighting rendering of modded multi-texture effects (such as darkmap or glowmap) in rare situations.

 0.14.1
-- Fix main menu video background mods failing to play.
+- Fixed main menu video background mods failing to play.
 - Updated French localization, thanks to Redondepremière.
 - Help button now points to nexusmods.